brenkumi/kumihockey/content/tutorial/apples-on-analytics.md

 ---
-title: "Strong Side Data Science Series Introduction"
+title: "Apples on Analytics Series Introduction"
-summary: "Have you ever been interested in learning about statistics, coding, and data science but didn't know where to start?
-In my series of tutorials called 'Strong Side Data Science' I will attempt to condense university-level topics in math and stats into digestible lessons with applications in R."
+summary: "Have you ever been interested in learning about hockey analytics but didn't know where to start?
+In my series of tutorials called 'Apples on Analytics' I will attempt to condense university-level topics in math and stats into digestible lessons with applications in R."
 diagram: yes
-date: '2020-08-23'
+date: '2020-10-10'
 markup: mmark+line_blocks
 math: yes
 image: